Academic Life in the United States

 Join one of our conversation groups or get together with other international students and Americans through the IPALS and other student groups.
 You'll find a warm welcome and plenty to talk about.

-UC International's English as a Second Language conversation group, led by advisor Bene Khoury, draws people from around the campus and around Cincinnati, including students, professors and spouses and community members.
+UC International's English as a Second Language conversation group draws people from around the campus and around Cincinnati, including students, professors and spouses and community members.
 The group often organizes out-of-class activities around Cincinnati, too.

-Join the group 5:30-7:30 p.m. any Thursday while school is in session.
+The group meets 5:30-7 p.m. via WebEx on Thursdays while school is in session.
 Check their Facebook page for locations or online chat updates.